moutis/zmk-config/README.md

  <li>Of course, huge thanks to [Pete Johanson](https://github.com/petejohanson) *and contributors* for ZMK ([*why not consider sponsoring them*](https://github.com/sponsors/petejohanson)?)
  <li>and for the exquisite [Zaphod](https://github.com/petejohanson/zaphod-config) board design</li>
  <li>to [Darryldh (lowprokb)](https://github.com/LOWPROKB) for the sublime [Corne-ish Zen](https://github.com/LOWPROKB/zmk-config-Corne-ish-Zen) board.</li>
- <li>Also thanks to [caksoylar](https://github.com/caksoylar)/Bravekarma on the [ZMK Discord](https://discord.gg/HXWA39qJKX) for the great keymap visualization tool, [keymap drawer](https://github.com/caksoylar/keymap-drawer) used to make the keymap images below, and a lot of help with some implementations (*consider sponsoring them, too, for all their work maturing ZMK*?).</li>
+ <li>Also thanks to [caksoylar](https://github.com/caksoylar)/aka Bravekarma on the [ZMK Discord](https://discord.gg/HXWA39qJKX) for the great keymap visualization tool, [keymap drawer](https://github.com/caksoylar/keymap-drawer) used to make the keymap images below, and a lot of help with some implementations (*consider sponsoring them, too, for all their work maturing ZMK*?).</li>
 </ul>